LMiller44/The-Crawling-Dead--Parasitic-Wasp-Simulator/README.md

 # The Crawling Dead: Parasitic Wasp Simulator

 This project was developed under the sponsorship of Dr. Barbara Sharanowski as part of the UCF CECS Computer Science Senior Design program.
+A video showcase of the project is available on YouTube: https://youtu.be/i9RVjCBl09Q?si=01PAa36q4cID9tA7

 # Authors
 - Lester Miller